rudikershaw/client-git-hooks/README.md

 # Client Git Hooks
 A set of useful client side git hooks.
-To add all of them to your project simply copy the `git-hooks` directory into the root of your project and then notify Git that this directory is to be used to hooks.
+To add all of them to your project simply copy the `git-hooks` directory into the root of your project and then notify Git that this directory is to be used for its hooks.
 You can do this using the following command;

 ```
 git config core.hooksPath git-hooks/